 At Bangalow Public School all students are encouraged to develop self-discipline.
 We encourage and promote positive values.
-Our school rules are Safe, Respectful Learner.
+Our school rules are Be Safe, Be Respectful, Be a Learner.
 We encourage our students to develop positive learning habits and build a growth mindset.
 We aim for every child to always be learning, improving and striving to reach their full potential.
-Infants classes teach the 'You Can Do It' program with weekly lessons aimed at learning about the five keys to success for social and emotional intelligence.
-Students learn about building confidence, resilience, persistence, as well as getting along skills and being organised.